 In that “place” of spiritual presence you will find God.
 Lift up your heart and mind and thank Him for all His gifts.
 Open your soul to receive the graces He holds out for you.

-Then plunge back into the noise and do one thing at a time – and do it with your whole soul.
+Then plunge back into the noise and mayhem of daily life.
+But do one thing at a time – and do it with your whole soul.

 Source: Fr.
 Jacques Philippe, Interior Freedom, Helena Scott, Tr.
 (Strongsville Ohio: Scepter Publishers, Inc., 2007), 131; cited in Magnificat, October, 2019.